 Mucus is essential for the functioning of many of the body’s organs.
 A person might think their body only makes mucus in response to illness, allergens, or irritants.
-But the body is always producing mucus, which is crucial for the functioning of several organs and the immune system.
+However, the body is always producing mucus, which is crucial for the functioning of several organs and the immune system.

 Below, learn what mucus is, how it forms, and what causes a buildup.
 We also explore tips for clearing it and when to contact a doctor.